 Leukemia manifests symptomatically by its impact on normal hematopoiesis.
 Thus, easy fatigability, bruising, bleeding from mucosal surfaces, fever, and persistent infection are all reflections of the anemia, thrombocytopenia, and decrease in functional neutrophils associated with marrow replacement by malignant cells.
 Bone pain is common in children with ALL (occurring in 40% to 50%) but is less common in adults (5% to 10%).

-Whereas a marked elevation in white blood cell (WBC) count is the classic hallmark of leukemia, pancytopenia is more common, particularly in patients of all ages with ALL or in elderly patients with AML, who may have had preexisting marrow dysfunction (myelodysplasia).
+Whereas a marked elevation in white blood cell (WBC) count is the classic hallmark of leukemia, pancytopenia is more common, particularly in patients of all ages with ALL or in older patients with AML, who may have had preexisting marrow dysfunction (myelodysplasia).
 Only 10% of patients with newly diagnosed AML or ALL present with leukocyte counts greater than 100,000/μL.
-These patients, however, constitute a poor prognostic group and are at increased risk for central nervous system (CNS) disease, tumor lysis syndrome, and leukostasis due to impedance of blood flow from intravascular clumping of blasts, which are "stickier" than mature myeloid or lymphoid cells.
+These patients, however, constitute a poor prognostic group and are at increased risk for central nervous system (CNS) disease, tumor lysis syndrome, and leukostasis caused by impedance of blood flow due to intravascular sludging of blasts, which are "stickier" than mature myeloid or lymphoid cells.

 Leukostasis may manifest as an alteration in mental status; intermittent or persistent cranial nerve palsies, particularly those involving extraocular muscles; priapism; dyspnea; or pleuritic chest pain caused by small leukemic emboli in the pulmonary vasculature.